-Boasting an insane 1200whp race-spec V8 to back up its unforgettable Rocket Bunny aesthetics, Sam Morris’ SEMA-winning RX-7 is all the proof you’ll need that the guys stateside do it best…
+Boasting an insane 1200whp race-spec V8, Sam Morris’ Rocket Bunny Mazda RX-7 is all the proof you’ll need that the guys stateside do it best…

 February 2004.
 An adolescent Sam Morris finishes another day at his Kansas high school and heads straight to the newsagent across the road to grab the latest issue of his favourite Japanese car tuner magazine.

-And we’re pleased to report that Sam has stuck to his promise religiously, with the car not only attending SEMA recently, but bringing home a ‘Car of the Show’ award while it was there.
-And once you trawl through the insane amount of work that he’s performed to this absolute stunner, you’ll soon realise why…
+We’re pleased to report that Sam has stuck to his promise religiously, with the car not only attending SEMA recently, but bringing home a ‘Car of the Show’ award while it was there.
+And once you trawl through the insane amount of work that he’s put into this absolute stunner, you’ll soon realise why…

-The co-founder of Florida-based Gooichi Motors (alongside his partner, Sabrina) – a high-end fabrication company that focuses on bespoke, show-stopping motorcycle and car fabrication work – Sam’s natural talent that can be witnessed on countless satisfied customers’ builds was also applied to his very own RX-7 project, too.
+The co-founder of Florida-based fabrication company Gooichi Motors (alongside his partner, Sabrina), Sam’s natural talent that can be witnessed on countless satisfied customers’ builds was also applied to his very own RX-7 project, too.

-The most important aspect from the start was to make sure that, regardless of how pretty this oriental sports car ended up looking, it would always have an equally as impressive amount of drivability to back it up – a thoroughly no-holds-barred approach that the US tuning scene in particular has become famous for in the last few decades.
+The most important aspect from the start was to make sure that, regardless of how pretty this ’90s icon ended up looking, it would always have an equally as impressive amount of drivability to back it up – a thoroughly no-holds-barred approach that the US tuning scene in particular has become famous for in the last few decades.

 It might be a hugely popular (if a little controversial) swap for RX-7s these days, but back when he performed this GM-derived V8 conversion, Sam’s car was something of a revolution amongst tuning circles.
 And to make sure it’s remained at the bleeding edge of what’s physically possible with these cars, the upgrade process has been a constant evolution process ever since, now resulting in the mother of all power plants being on-hand under that long bonnet.